artongdou/CarND-Path-Planning-Project/README.md

 For every timestep, the behavior planner will calculate the cost for each possible successor state.
 3 cost functions are implemented and the weighted sum of them will be the total cost.

+Because lane change is not instanteneous, behavior planner is configured in a way that when `LCR` or `LCL` is entered, it will stay in that state until lange change is completed.
+Therefore, cost functions have been tuned to be on the conservative side to make sure there is enough space to make the lane change safely.

 1. Speed cost (Weight = 15)

 <p align="center">